uploadcare/uploadcare-bower/README.md

   * uploadcare.js
   * uploadcare.min.js

-Standalone Uploadcare library with no external dependences:
+Standalone Uploadcare library with no external dependencies:

   * uploadcare.full.js
   * uploadcare.full.min.js

-## How to use it
+## Using Uploadcare Widget

+There's a simple two-step process that drives you into Uploadcare experience.

-Add following code to header of your web page:
+Step 1.
+Add the following code to your web page header:

     <script>
         // Widget settings